aessing/unifi-udm-backup/CODE_OF_CONDUCT.md

 # :cop: Code of Conduct

 This Code of Conduct outlines expectations for participation in the community, as well as steps for reporting unacceptable behavior.
-I am committed to providing a welcoming and inspiring community for all.
+We are committed to providing a welcoming and inspiring community for all.
 People violating this code of conduct may be banned from the community.

 This community strive to: